omarsam/alx-low_level_programming/README.md

-This is first C trial
+This is the hello world leason